Chuong (Vance) Nguyen

 Robotics and Automation Letters (RAL) 2024 and ICRA 2025,

-video / arXiv / Code
+pdf / video / Code

 Achieving both target accuracy and robustness in dynamic maneuvers with long flight phases has been a significant challenge for legged robots.
 We propose a novel learningbased control approach consisting of model learning and model predictive control (MPC) utilizing an adaptive frequency scheme.
 We learn a model directly from experiments, accounting not only for leg dynamics but also for modeling errors and unknown dynamics mismatch in hardware and during contact.
 Additionally, learning the model with adaptive frequency allows us to cover the entire flight phase and final jumping target, enhancing the prediction accuracy of the jumping trajectory.
 Using the learned model, we also design an adaptive-frequency MPC to effectively leverage different jumping phases and track the target accurately.